 Made In’s product offerings include fully forged kitchen knives and a variety of pots and pans.

 In the cookware category, you can choose between three cookware sets and individual stock, including a mix of 5-ply stainless steel cookware, 5-ply non-stick pans, and carbon steel pans and woks.

 - High-quality cookware and knives at a lower price than high-end brands.

 - Excellent heat control due to its 5-ply construction across both stainless steel and non-stick cookware.

-- The stainless steel and non-stick fry pans are made in the United States.
+- The stainless steel and non-stick fry pans are made in the United States and Italy.

-- Ove 8,000 excellent reviews from verified purchasers, backed by Michelin-star chefs.
+- Thousands of excellent reviews from verified purchasers, backed by Michelin-star chefs.

 - More product offerings than Misen.

 - New brand with unproven durability (launched in 2016).